 To cover your needs, take at least a tablespoon of the either ground chia or ground flax daily (or another source containing an equivalent quantity of ALA).
 The benefits are potentially enormous and the cost is practically nothing.
 A tablespoon of chia or flax costs just pennies.
-In fact the glass of soy milk you might stir your chia into costs at least five times more than the seeds themselves.
+In fact the glass of soy milk you might stir your chia into costs several times more than the seeds themselves.

 You can buy chia or flax seeds at any natural foods store, but Amazon.com probably handily beats them on price.

 You’re probably not throwing your money away by also taking a vegan DHA/EPA supplement.
 Since your body might not adequately convert your dietary ALA to DHA and EPA, a supplement can go a long way towards ensuring your needs are covered.
 Right now researchers lack a detailed understanding of the optimal DHA and EPA dose from supplements.
 About all we’re sure of is that the ideal dose varies significantly from one person to the next.